CFSY/personal-portfolio/content/_index.md

 ### [CHAD](https://github.com/CFSY/CHAD)

-Developed a real-time multiplayer game in Unity, implementing custom networking protocols and performance optimizations.
+Developed a real-time multiplayer game in Unity with a custom server-client system built from scratch.
+Directly interfaced with networking protocols like UDP and TCP and improved game performance with memory and I/O optimizations.

 ### [Tic-Tac-Toe](https://threejs-tictactoe.vercel.app)

-Exploring 3D on the web with a beautiful rendition of tic-tac-toe powered by three.js and a simple minimax AI.
+Explored 3D on the web with a beautiful rendition of tic-tac-toe powered by three.js and a simple minimax AI.